Shin Fujiyama

 Shin Fujiyama is a Japanese American philanthropist who co-founded Students Helping Honduras in 2007 with his sister Cosmo Fujiyama after visiting Honduras on a service learning trip for the first time.

 Fujiyama was born in Kanagawa Prefecture, a small fishing village in Japan.
 He graduated from the University of Mary Washington in Fredericksburg, Virginia in 2007 with a Bachelor's degree in International Affairs and pre-medicine.
 Shin speaks four languages fluently: Japanese, English, Spanish, and Portuguese.
 He opened a YouTube channel in 2020, showing his daily life in Honduras, initially for his family and friends in the US, but it became very popular in Honduras, making him a recognizable figure in the country.

-In 2023, he decided to run 125km from the frontier with Guatemala to San Pedro Sula.
-He achieved this between 13-17 July, 2023.
+In 2023, he decided to run 125 km from the frontier with Guatemala to San Pedro Sula.
+He achieved this between 13 and 17 July 2023.
 He raised funds from this run for his project to create 1000 schools in Honduras.
-In April 2024, he decided to run between San Pedro and the capital of Tegucigalpa, a distance of 250km.
-On July 4, 2024, he announced that his next run would be 3,000km from the border between Mexico and the United States, finishing in San Pedro Sula, running a marathon a day.
+In April 2024, he decided to run between San Pedro and the capital of Tegucigalpa, a distance of 250 km.
+On July 4, 2024, he announced that his next run would be 3,000 km from the border between Mexico and the United States, finishing in San Pedro Sula, running a marathon a day.

 He was included as a "young wonder" in the 2009 edition of the CNN Heroes television special.